 Spam complaint rates are calculated by dividing the number of spam complaints for a particular email by the total number of recipients.

 If you have a high spam rate, there are two key steps you can take:

 - Conduct spam tests: services like Litmus will help you check whether or not an email is ending up in the spam folder by using a series of standard filters and testing with the average inbox for Gmail, Yahoo, AOL, etc.

-Identify problematic lists and/or email addresses.
+Second, identify problematic lists and/or email addresses.
 If you think emails sent to certain lists are going to the spam folder, and these lists might be the source of your issue, you can test your theory.
 A "problem list" could originate from a competition you ran, an event you held where you collected emails, a list you haven't emailed recently.
-Perhaps you're thinking a specific domain (Gmail can often be more restrictive) is the culprit.
+Perhaps you're thinking a specific domain is the culprit (Gmail can often be more restrictive).
 We recommend using our segment builder to explore and validate (or invalidate) your concerns.
-To do this:

 - Add a second condition to the segment that specifies "has opened an email at least once over all time".